How to use this handy node deployment tool.

 Note

-This option has been heavily inspired by this great blog.
-Symbol Bootstrap simply bundles this solution, streamlining the process.
+This option has been heavily inspired by the community and Symbol Bootstrap simply bundles this solution, streamlining the process.

 Next steps